blinkinput/blinkinput-ios/README.md

 `MBParserGroupProcessor` is most commonly used `MBProcessor`.
 It is used whenever the OCR is needed.
 After the OCR is performed and all parsers are run, parsed results can be obtained through parser objects that are enclosed in the group. `MBParserGroupProcessor` instance also has associated inner `MBParserGroupProcessorResult` whose state is updated during processing and its property [`ocrLayout`](http://blinkinput.github.io/blinkinput-ios/Classes/MBParserGroupProcessor.html) can be used to obtain the raw [`MBOcrLayout`](http://blinkinput.github.io/blinkinput-ios/Classes/MBOcrLayout.html) that was used for parsing data.

-Take note that `MBOcrLayout` is available only if it is allowed by the *BlinkID* SDK license key. `MBOcrLayout` structure contains information about all recognized characters and their positions on the image.
+Take note that `MBOcrLayout` is available only if it is allowed by the *BlinkInput* SDK license key. `MBOcrLayout` structure contains information about all recognized characters and their positions on the image.
 To prevent someone to abuse that, obtaining of the `MBOcrLayout` structure is allowed only by the premium license keys.

 ## <a name="parser-concept"></a> The `MBParser` concept